Civilian life under the German occupation of the Channel Islands: Rations

-Every type of food, excluding vegetables and fruit, were soon rationed, as were clothing and footwear.
+Every type of food, apart from vegetables and fruit, were soon rationed, as were clothing and footwear.
 Milk was rationed from October 1940 to half a pint per day, the island herds not being slaughtered for meat as milk, butter and cheese was considered more important.

 Rations were reduced for civilians, until by the end of 1944 they were at a slow starvation level.
 The level of rations depended on whether one was a German, civilian or heavy manual worker.

 Red Cross parcels

 A few hundred parcels were received in spring 1943 having been forwarded from detainees in Oflag V-B which was located at Biberach an der Riß and Ilag VII in Laufen.
 The deportees having been treated as POWs received a generous supply of parcels and knowing conditions in the islands, used the German post service to deliver treats to friends and families.

 Following the August 1944 British refusal to allow the evacuation of civilians from the Channel Islands, as proposed by the Germans, the Bailiff of Jersey with the agreement of the German authorities was allowed to send a message to Britain in November 1944 stating the level of food reserves available to the civilians with the request for Red Cross relief.
 In the autumn of 1944 various escapees had passed similar messages to the British about conditions in the Islands.
 Britain agreed to the request and the British Joint War Organisation (British Red Cross and Order of St John) worked with the International Committee of the Red Cross (ICRS) to organise the relief from Lisbon.

 The arrival at the end of December 1944 of the ICRC ship SS Vega bringing Red Cross parcels certainly saved lives.
 The ship would return four more times before liberation on 9 May 1945.
 The third voyage brought flour, as the island had run out in February, it was white and enabled a 2 lbs loaf to be given to every civilian.

 460,000 food parcels, each weighing over 10 lbs from Canada and New Zealand were delivered to the islands to be distributed by the Joint War Organisation, a British collaboration of St. John Ambulance and the British Red Cross, to the 66,000 civilian population.
 They were the same as parcels sent to prisoners of war.

 Church collections in aid of the Red Cross in early 1945 raised thousands of pounds, as people were so thankful for the help they were receiving.
 In total, £171,000 was raised by October 1945, equivalent to around £6,000,000 in today's money.
 This would continue after the war with the Red Cross being a highly favoured charity.